gpuweb/WSL/Spec/source/index.rst

 - The program being executed.
 Each transition transforms it.
 - A control-flow stack.
 This is a stack of values, which tracks whether we are in a branch, and is used by the rules for barriers to check that control-flow is uniform.
-- A (constant) environment.
+- An environment.
 This is a mapping from variable names to values and is used to keep track of arguments and variables declared in the function.

-Each transition is a statement of the form "With environment :math:`\rho`, if some conditions are respected, the program may be transformed into the following, modifing the control-flow stack in the following way, and emitting the following memory events."
+Each transition is a statement of the form "With environment :math:`\rho`, if some conditions are respected, the program may be transformed into the following, emitting the following memory events."

 In some of these rules we use ``ASSERT`` to provide some properties that are true either by construction or thanks to the validation rules of the previous section.
 Such assertions are not tests that must be done by any implementation, they are merely hints to our intent.